carbon-language/carbon-lang/flang/documentation/Calls.md

 as should arguments wrapped in the legacy VMS `%VAL()` notation.
 Multiple elemental `VALUE` arguments might be packed into SIMD registers.

-Actual arguments that are designators, not expressions, must also be copied into temporaries in the following situations.
+Effective arguments that are designators, not expressions, must also be copied into temporaries in the following situations.

 1. Coindexed objects need to be copied into the local image.